ryanrenno/ryanrenno.github.io/_posts/2025-05-18-weird-stuff-prayer.md

 - Healing broken relationships, finding a spouse, or blessing our kids.
 - Help with school, work, or health.

 I’m challenged here.
-I want to share my faith—like with my nephew, who’s got a silly streak like me—but I don’t always pray for boldness.
+I want to share my faith, but I don’t always pray for boldness.
 And I lean on solo prayers when praying with others could spark something bigger.

 ### Prayer as a First Instinct